 Sometimes, it makes sense to take out a loan for some expenses such as large purchases.
 But, if servicing the loans is especially costly, it can better to pay off those loans early.
 Get creative with your financing options.

-Besides raising prices or selling more goods, finding ways to decrease variable or direct costs could increase the flow of money into your business.
+Besides raising prices or selling more goods, finding ways to decrease variable or direct costs and utilize predictive accounting could increase the flow of money into your business.

 Small reductions in your monthly expenses can add up to big improvements in your cash power.
 It pays to review these very carefully.
 Also, changing the way non-cash expenses are accounted for can help.